waldirio/rho/doc/command_syntax_usage.rst

 Common Flags
 ^^^^^^^^^^^^

-All Rho commands accept the `-v` flag, which increases the verbosity of Rho's output.
+All rho commands accept the `-v` flag, which increases the verbosity of rho's output.
 It comes in four varieties: `-v`, `-vv`, `-vvv`, and `-vvvv`, with more `v`'s indicating more verbose output.
 The verbose output can be useful in debugging.